 Contributed services are valued at their estimated fair value and are recognized as revenues and expenses on the statement of activities.
-Contributed services for the years ended December 31, 2014 and 2013, totaled \$1,049,558 and \$1,064,198, respectively.
+Contributed services for the years ended December 31, 2015 and 2014, totaled \$1,324,129 and \$1,049,558, respectively.
 Such contributed services include office space, payroll, financial management and accounting, computer services, human resources, telecommunications and building maintenance provided by the Society and outside legal services.

 Additionally, a number of volunteers, including members of the Organization's Board of Directors, have made significant contributions of time to the Organization's policy-making, program and support activities.
-The value of such services does not meet the criteria for recognition of contributed services under US GAAP and, accordingly, is not reflected on the accompanying financial statements.
+The value of such services does not meet the criteria for recognition as contributed services under US GAAP and, accordingly, is not reflected on the accompanying financial statements.